getdish/dish/docs/nate.md

 - generally home page query and layout, but that's a whole other kettle of fish
 - is the plan for the site to be login only? i think it's better to allow anonymous use of the site Restaurant page

+- would be cool to show other dishes related to your current dish
+  - so on "taco"
+    - "fish taco", "birria taco", "crispy taco", etc

 ---